About

-Hello everyone, my name is Matthew.
-I am an incoming Ph.D. student in computer science at Stanford University starting in Fall 2025.
+I am a first-year Ph.D. student in computer science at Stanford University and a member of the CS Theory Group.
 Welcome to my website!

 I am broadly interested in theoretical computer science and quantum information theory.
 In the past I’ve worked on combinatorial graph algorithms, distributed protocols, and streaming algorithms.

 I received my B.A. in computer science and astrophysics at the University of California, Berkeley.
-During my undergraduate years, I was fortunate to be advised by Jason Li, Jelani Nelson, and John Preskill, among many others.
+During my undergraduate years, I was fortunate to be advised by John Preskill, Jason Li, Jelani Nelson, Lili Su, among many others.

 *Optimizing Sparse SYK

-Matthew Ding, Robbie King, Bobak T. Kiani, and Eric R. Anschuetz.
-In submission.
+Matthew Ding, Robbie King, Bobak T. Kiani, and Eric R. Anschuetz

 Space Complexity of Minimum Cut Problems in Single-Pass Streams

-Matthew Ding, Alexandro Garces, Jason Li, Honghao Lin, Jelani Nelson, Vihan Shah, and David P. Woodruff.
-Innovations in Theoretical Computer Science (ITCS 2025).
+Matthew Ding, Alexandro Garces, Jason Li, Honghao Lin, Jelani Nelson, Vihan Shah, and David P. Woodruff

 Deterministic Minimum Steiner Cut in Maximum Flow Time